Click here to view the Caregiver Service Scholarship Fact Sheet.

-This statewide program recognizes the critical role family caregivers play in providing long-term care and helping elders maintain their quality of life.
+The Family Caregiver Support Program is a statewide program that recognizes the critical role family caregivers play in providing long-term care and helping elders maintain their quality of life.
 This program strives to develop new models of caregiver support while building on the elder network’s current efforts to support family caregivers.

 - Family and adult primary caregivers of older adults 55 years of age or older, or, for certain services, of individuals of any age who have a diagnosis of Alzheimer’ s disease; and

 - Grandparents and relative caregivers 60 years of age or older of children not more than 18 years of age (including grandparents who are sole caregivers of grandchildren and those individuals who are affected by mental retardation or who have developmental disabilities). please visit our Grandparents Raising Grandchildren page for more information.